Traditional Family Values Part 4: The Universal Institution of Marriage

 Call to Action

-As we reflect on the universality and significance of marriage, let us commit to upholding and promoting the institution of marriage in our own lives and communities.
-By doing so, we not only honor God’s design for marriage but also contribute to the stability and well-being of society.
-Let us pray for strength and wisdom to navigate the challenges of modern society while steadfastly adhering to the timeless principles of marriage.
+As we reflect on marriage’s universality and significance, let us commit to upholding and promoting it.
+By doing so, we honor God’s design for marriage and contribute to society’s stability and well-being.
+Let us pray for strength and wisdom to navigate modern society’s challenges while adhering to timeless principles of marriage.

 SERIES LINK